Martha's Vineyard FAQ: 15 Questions Every First-Timer Asks

 Q: What's Edgartown like?

 A: The island's most elegant town.
 White clapboard whaling captains' homes, upscale boutiques, the 1672 Vincent House (oldest on the island), and the Edgartown Lighthouse with a free harbor walk.
 North Water Street has the best architecture.
-It's quieter and more refined than Oak Bluffs.
-Good for a half-day of walking and lunch.
+It's quieter and more refined than Oak Bluffs — perfect for a half-day of walking and lunch.

 Q: Are the Aquinnah Cliffs worth the drive?

 A: Yes, especially at sunset.
 These 46-meter clay cliffs in red, orange, and white are sacred to the Wampanoag tribe.
-Free viewpoint from the parking area ($20 parking in summer).
+The viewpoint from the parking area is free ($20 parking in summer).
 The Gay Head Lighthouse ($5 entry) offers panoramic views.
 Allow 1-2 hours.
 It's a 45-minute drive from the down-island towns.

 Food & Budget